msergiy87/ansible-wowza/README.md

 # ansible-wowza

-## Ansible role for Wowza 4.3.0
+## Ansible role for Wowza 4.4.1
 This role automates the installation of the Wowza Media Server, including their installer, which contains a very long EULA, and 5 interactive prompts.

 # Requirements
-- Java jdk - I use Oracle Java 7, but openjdk will be just fine.
+- Java jdk - I use openjdk.
 - Wowza license - this you will get when you sign up for a free trial, or you can request a developer license.
-- Wowza binary - the Wowza binary (4.3.0) is now wgetted as part of this role.
+- Wowza binary - the Wowza binary (4.4.1) is now wgetted as part of this role.

 # Distros tested
 Currently, this is only tested on Ubuntu 14.04.
 It should theoretically work on older versions of Ubuntu or Debian based systems.